-- determining distances of vertices from a selected vertex k-neighbours - determining degrees of vertices
+- determining distances of vertices from a selected vertex k-neighbours - determining depths of vertices in an acyclic network - determining degrees of vertices

-If vertices represent people, a partition can be used to describe their gender (1-men, 2-women).
+If vertices represent people, a partition can be used to describe

+'''

+their gender (1-men, 2-women).

+'''

 The default extension for a partition is .CLU - clustering.